 We will use the driver license and non-driver ID information as veriﬁcation to protect taxpayers from fraud and identity theft.

-If you do not have your client’s information at the time of filing, you may check the Did not provide ID box on the extension.
+If you do not have your client’s information at the time of filing their extension, you may check the Did not provide ID box on the extension.
 However, when you subsequently e-ﬁle the return, you must include driver license or non-driver ID information.

 New York States requires you to obtain this information from your clients.

 If your client won’t disclose their ID information